 A cranberry chutney is different than a traditional cranberry sauce.
 It's basically a condiment that's meant to bring out the taste of the foods it's paired with.

-And chutneys are traditionally made with vinegar, which goes amazing with tart cranberry and some brown sugar for a touch of sweetness.
-Add apple and golden raisins to the mix and you’re gonna be singing the praises of this chutney.
+And a chutney recipe is traditionally made with vinegar, which goes amazing with tart cranberry and some brown sugar for a touch of sweetness.
+Add apple and golden raisins to the mix and you're gonna be singing the praises of this chutney.

 I love that it's easy to make but full of wonderful flavors.